El25Aleph/_Aleph/README.md

-# Aleph
-a knowledge base about:
+Aleph is a knowledge base about:
 - Semiconductor
 - Retrospection/Review of books/music/movies
 - Self-consciousness/Introspection